juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-3.md

 date: 2019-08-24
 ---

+{% include nav.html %}

 We fought the few that broke in.
 Two groups:
-Two townies that were hired (10gp) to write “Free Elementals PP” Three thugs that went downstairs for something.
+Two townies that were hired (10gp) to write "Free Elementals PP" Three thugs that went downstairs for something.

 One of them showed us a tattoo about the monster nation west of Breland.
 It is used by the Dashk gang, a crime organisation that’s been growing in the last decades.
 They came to steal a spherical shiny object.
 The object was to be taken into a cart outside.
 We can find the one we talked with in the Terminus district and ask for Conny.